 I received a new friend request on Facebook the other day, which, in and of itself, is not exactly newsworthy.
-However, the request was not from a freshly acquired acquaintance or forgotten childhood chum, as is usually the case, but from my 13-year-old son.
+However, the request was not from a freshly acquired acquaintance or forgotten childhood chum.
+It came from my 13-year-old son.
 His appearance in my inbox gave me pause.

-Technically, he is officially allowed to use Facebook, and we have had the discussions that all parents and children should have before signing one’s life away to social media.
+Technically, he is officially allowed to use Facebook.
+We’ve had the discussions all parents and children should have before signing one’s life away to social media.
 He knows about boundaries, privacy and bullies.
-Yet, I was suddenly unsure that he understood exactly what it means to join the digital masses.
+Yet, I was suddenly unsure he understood exactly what it means to join the digital masses.

 After all, this isn’t Little League; this is The Show.
 And said masses can be mean and ugly.
 Besides, cat videos are readily available anywhere — no need to sludge through social media to find them.

 Even if he limited his access to schoolmates and family members, he would still stumble across thick layers of ignorance, vitriol and profanity in their respective comment sections — sometimes from them directly.
 Even that is best-case scenario, at least they could be held accountable.